w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 There are two primary primitive extrinsics.
 These extrinsics handle sending and executing XCVM programs as dispatchable functions within the pallet.

-1. `execute` - This call is direct access to the XCM executor.
-It checks the origin and message and ensures that no barrier/filter will block the execution of the XCM.
+1. `execute` - This call contains direct access to the XCM executor.
+It is tje job of the executor to check the message and ensure that no barrier/filter will block the execution of the XCM.
 Once it is deemed valid, the message will then be _locally_ executed, therein returning the outcome as an event.
 This operation is executed on behalf of whichever account has signed the extrinsic.
    It's possible for only a partial execution to occur.
-2. `send` - This call specifies where a message should be sent externally to a particular destination, i.e., another parachain.
-It checks the origin, destination, and message and is then sent to the `XcmRouter`.
+2. `send` - This call specifies where a message should be sent externally to a particular destination, i.e. a parachain, smart contract, or any system which is governed by consensus.
+As before with `execute`, the Executor checks the origin, destination, and message and is then sent to the `XcmRouter`.

 :::info

 The XCM pallet needs the `XcmRouter` to send XCMs.
 It is used to dictate where XCMs are allowed to be sent, and which XCM transport protocol to use.
-For example, Kusama, the canary network, uses the `ChildParachainRoute` which only allows for Downward Message Passing from the relay to parachains to occur.
+For example, Kusama, the canary network, uses the `ChildParachainRouter` which only allows for Downward Message Passing from the relay to parachains to occur.

-You can read more about [XCM transport methods here.](./learn-xcm-transport.md)
+You can read more about [XCM transport methods here](./learn-xcm-transport.md).

 :::